margunt/odata_mcp_go/README.md

 ### Download Binary

-Download the appropriate binary for your platform from the releases page.
+Download the appropriate binary for your platform from the [releases page](https://github.com/odata-mcp/go/releases).

+Pre-built binaries are available for:
+- Linux (amd64)
+- Windows (amd64)
+- macOS (Intel and Apple Silicon)

 ### Build from Source